-Ramadan, the holy month of dawn-to-dusk fasting in Islam, is coming to an end and will culminate with Eid-ul-Fitr, the most important festival in the Islamic calendar when Muslims around the world will offer prayers to the almighty and break their fast with family and friends with a wholesome meal.
+Ramadan, the holy month of dawn-to-dusk fasting in Islam, has come to an end and we are celebrating Eid-ul-Fitr today (April 22, 2023) - the most important festival in the Islamic calendar when Muslims around the world will offer prayers to the almighty and break their fast with family and friends with a wholesome meal.
 Feasting is an important part of Eid celebrations and a lavish food spread, usually consisting of mouth-watering mutton delicacies, is prepared and served to guests.
 It is believed that the values inculcated during the month of Ramadan will bring happiness and prosperity in life.

 You will love this mutton recipe from Rajasthan, bursting with spices and herbs.
 It has a delicate balance of onions, ginger and garlic cooked in a pressure cooker along with curd.
 You can serve it with jeera rice or kulchas for a delicious Eid lunch or dinner.

 This is a special mutton curry recipe from the land of Bihar.
 Succulent mutton chunks are marinated and cooked in a pool of spices and herbs.
 This dish, cooked in an earthen pot on a slow-burn charcoal stove, is easy to digest.

 One of the finest royal mutton recipes loaded with Mughlai flavours, it is delectable and rich in flavour, creamy in taste, and yet light on the stomach.
 It can be served with sheermal or paratha for a hearty Ramadan meal.

 These koftas make for a distinguished Kashmiri dish, made with mutton balls sauteed together with a variety of spices such as kasuri methi, deggi mirch, cardamom and saunf powder.

 A delicious combination of lauki with mutton, you can cook this dish in an instant pot, pressure cooker or stovetop.
 It is very quick and easy to make.